An App for People Who Learn Hard Things

 Topic Groups

 Shift-click to group related topics with a shared colour border.
 Clusters and sub-systems emerge visually.
-Grouping topics mentallty before exploring them lowers the burden of learning and improve retention.
+Grouping topics mentally before going deep lowers cognitive load and improves retention.

 Visible architecture →